Olympus E-500 vs PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-500 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-500 does not offer wifi capability.
+In contrast, the E-500 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-500 was succeeded by the Olympus E-510.
+Both the E-500 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The E-500 was replaced by the Olympus E-510, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is the Olympus E-500 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.